BekyH/auth/README.md

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).
-this simple tokenbased authentication with vue and express.
+this is simple tokenbased authentication with vue and express which uses mongodb as database.